jstrnbrg/Nand2Tetris/readme.md

 in		sel		a		b
 0		0		0		0 	//nothing to do here

-0		1		0		0	//these two lines represent an XOR
-1     0 		1		0 	gatewhere the output at a is 									equivalent to in.
+0		1		0		0	//these two lines represent an XOR gate where the output at a is 1     0 		1		0 	equivalent to in.
 1		1		0		1  //AND gate.
 Output sent to b
  */